-The Koncow way of life was first impacted by Euro-American settlers in the early 1800s when Gabriel Moraga entered Koncow territory (1808).
-The goal of Moraga's 29-day expedition was to locate mission sites and make contact with Indians in the interior of California.
+Early interactions between Native Americans in the Project Vicinity and the immigrating Euro-Americans began during the Spanish excursions into the interior of California.
+For the Nisenan, contact was limited to the southern edge of their traditional tribal lands (Wilson and Towne 1978:398), with the Spanish primarily entering the lands of the neighboring Plains Miwok.
+The first major contact with Euro-Americans for both the Nisenan and the Koncow occurred in the early 1800s when Gabriel Moraga entered Koncow and Nisenan territories (1808).
+The goal of Moraga's 29-day expedition was to locate mission sites and make contact with Native Americans in the interior of California.
 In 1811, Padre Abella was exploring the Sacramento and San Joaquin Valleys and encountered members of the Koncow (Dixon 1905:129).
+There is no documentation of Nisenan missionization, but escaped Miwok neophytes were accepted into Nisenan territory to aid the Miwok in their resistance to forced relocation to the missions (Wilson and Towne 1978:396).

-Further visits into Koncow territory over the next 40 years included Jedediah Smith (1828), Hudson's Bay Company trappers (1828-1836), Peter Ogden (1830), Benjamin Bonneville (1832), Joseph Laframboise (1832), and John Sutter, who started his settlement at New Helvetia in 1839 (Dixon 1905:129; Riddell 1978:385).
+Subsequently, Euro-American trappers and explorers ventured into Nisenan and Koncow territories over the next 40 years.
+Prominent visitors included Jedediah Smith (1828), Hudson's Bay Company trappers (1828-1836), Peter Ogden (1830), Benjamin Bonneville (1832), Joseph Laframboise (1832), and John Sutter, who started his settlement at New Helvetia in 1839 (Dixon 1905:129; Riddell 1978:385).

-In 1833, a malaria epidemic in the Sacramento Valley wiped out entire Koncow villages, drastically changing the Koncow society, and dramatically reducing the Koncow population until 1846 (Cook 1955).
-However, the most drastic impacts on the Koncow population and livelihood resulted from the discovery of gold in 1848, which resulted in a number of conflicts as the new settlers pursued mining and ranching operations within Koncow territory.
-Pressures on the Koncow drastically changed their traditional political and social organization and made traditional subsistence practices difficult or impossible.
+In 1833, a malaria epidemic in the Sacramento Valley wiped out entire Nisenan and Koncow villages, drastically changing the local Native American lifeways, and dramatically reducing the population of each tribe (Cook 1955).
+However, the most drastic impacts on the Nisenan and Koncow populations and livelihood resulted from the discovery of gold in 1848, which resulted in a number of conflicts as the new settlers pursued mining and ranching operations within the tribal territories.
+Pressures on the tribes drastically changed their traditional political and social organization and made traditional lifestyle practices difficult or impossible (Wilson and Towne 1978:396).
+The nearby Washoe to the east were similarly impacted by the discovery of gold and the influx of miners to the region.
+In 1858, the mining hordes stampeded back over the Sierra into the desert regions of Washoe territory, filling the desert mining camps of the Comstock Lode (Nadeau 1992).

 As a result of increasing conflicts between the settlers and Native Americans, authorities worked to negotiate treaties to remove the Native Americans from certain lands and protect the Euro-American gold interests.
-During 1850-1851, in an attempt to deal with the 'Indian problem' in California, three federal treaty commissioners appointed by President Millard Fillmore entered into 18 treaties with some of the California Tribal leaders.
-The treaties involved agreements that set aside 8.5 million acres of land for reservations and provided educational and economic aid in return for government title to traditional Tribal territories.
+During 1850-1851, in an attempt to deal with the 'Indian problem' in California, three federal treaty commissioners appointed by President Millard Fillmore entered into 18 treaties with some of the California tribal leaders.
+The treaties involved agreements that set aside 8.5 million acres of land for reservations and provided educational and economic aid in return for government title to traditional tribal territories.
 Koncow and Nisenan tribes signed treaties with Dr. Wozencraft at Camp Union on July 18, 1851 and at Bidwell's Ranch on August 1, 1851 (Heizer 1972:13).

-In 1852 the U.S. Senate did not ratify these treaties because of objections from the California legislature and others who had concerns about giving away land that may have agricultural or gold-bearing potential.
+In 1852 the U.S. Senate chose not to ratify these treaties because of objections from the California legislature and others who had concerns about giving away land that may have agricultural or gold-bearing potential.